paupriv/prt/README.md

 # prt
-Here are my scripts, which I programmed for the portswigger web academy for (scample) brute force SQLi bool based
+Here are my scripts, which I programmed for the portswigger web academy for (sample) brute force SQLi bool based